raystack/frontier/docs/docs/tenants/project.md

 - List a project admins
 - Enable or disable a project

-A project in Shield looks like
+A project in Frontier looks like

 <Tabs groupId="model">
   <TabItem value="Model" label="Model" default>